plasma-umass/doppio/browser/_about.md

 precision provided by a double.
 Fortunately, this problem has already been tackled in the [Google Closure library][long].

+### Objects (Heap Management)

+JVM objects are mapped to JS objects with the same field names, bundled inside a larger object that contains some metadata.
+Instead of simulating an actual heap, we pass JS object references around.
+Thus, garbage collection is automatically handled by the Javascript engine's GC.
+However, since Java methods like `hashCode` require each `Object` to have a unique ID, we store an auto-incremented `ref` field in each object's metadata that acts as an imaginary heap address.

 ### Asynchronity

 While we do not emulate threads, we still wanted to handle blocking operations,